ViggoLagerstedtEkholm/PayBuddy/README.md

 This app makes it possible to keep track of people that owe you money using occasions.

-This application was built as a final project for an Android course.
+This application was built as a final project for an Android course on Stockholm University.

 PayBuddy was selected as one of the best final projects during VT2021 (Spring term 2021).